A Look Inside the Catalogue

 Right, Lot 125: Mary Cassatt, The Coiffure, color drypoint & soft-ground etching, circa 1891.
 Sold for $81,250.

 The Modern European section of the sale teemed with important prints by Salvador Dalí, Henri Matisse, Joan Miró and Pablo Picasso as well as a superb selection of Modernist German works by Otto Mueller and Egon Schiele.
-American prints that showcase the rapid urbanization of the twentieth century include works by Howard Cook, Armin Landeck, Martin Lewis and Louis Lozowick, while important Regionalist prints include a selection of lithographs by Thomas Hart Benton and Grant Wood.
+American prints that showcase the rapid urbanization of the twentieth century encompassed works by Howard Cook, Armin Landeck, Martin Lewis and Louis Lozowick, while important Regionalist included prints include a selection of lithographs by Thomas Hart Benton and Grant Wood.

 Lot 259: Martin Lewis, Which Way?, aquatint, 1932.
 Sold for $42,500.